HJRichardson/Sudoku/README.md

   ![Sudoku Grid](https://github.com/HJRichardson/Sudoku/blob/main/SudokuSolutions.png?raw=true)

 - Ranking: The user can display the ranking of the particular sudoku game: a floating point value which specifies the difficulty of the game, denoted as $r$, based on the number of solutions, $s$, and number of free fields in the grid, $f$, for an $n$ x $n$ grid.
 The higher the rank, the easier the game.
-Note that a sudoku game with no solutions is assigned a value of infinite (i.e. no rank).
-The forumla for the rank, r,  can be seen below:
+Note that a sudoku game with no solutions is assigned a value of infinity (i.e. no rank).
+The formula for the rank, r,  can be seen below:

   $$r = s + \left(1 - \frac{f}{n^{2}}\right)$$